wein.plus

 Chaunac Adhémar

-The French oenologist Adhémar de Chaunac (*1896) emigrated to Canada in 1907, but returned temporarily to France to serve in the French army between 1915 and 1919 during the First World War.
-After training as a chemist, he worked in Canada for the dairy and yeast industry.
-From 1933 to 1961, he was the responsible chief oenologist at Brights Wines in Niagara Falls, Ontario.
-He also served as a consultant in Canada and the eastern United States, introducing a total of 35 hybrid vines, including Baco Noir, later named De Chaunac, Léon Millot, Maréchal Foch and Vidal Blanc.
-The resulting wines were the first in North America to be made without the foxtone that is usually present in other varieties.
-He also founded the production of ice wines.
-Chaunac is considered a pioneer in viticulture with a great influence on North America's wine industry.
+The French oenologist Adhémar de Chaunac (*1896) emigrated to Canada in 1907, but returned to France temporarily to serve in the French army during the First World War between 1915 and 1919.
+After training as a chemist, he worked in Canada for the milk and yeast industry.
+From 1933 to 1961, he was the head oenologist at Brights Wines in Niagara Falls , Ontario.
+He also worked as a consultant in Canada and the eastern USA, introducing a total of 35 hybrid vines during this time, including Baco Noir, De Chaunac, which was later named after him, Léon Millot, Maréchal Foch and Vidal Blanc.
+The wines made from these grapes were the first in North America to be produced without the foxy that was usually present in other varieties.
+He also established the production of ice wines.
+Chaunac is considered a viticultural pioneer with great influence on North America's wine industry.

 Voices of our members